 - permits the City and its customers to meet greenhouse gas reduction goals

 - reduces the City's reliance on non-renewable fossil fuels

 - positions the City as a leader in bioenergy application

 When Prince George’s new municipal RCMP headquarters opened recently, it was the seventh building to be served by the DES, adding an additional 1,050 metres of distribution piping to the system.
 The expanded system displaces approximately 36,643 GJ/yr of natural gas while reducing greenhouse gas emissions by 1,868 tonnes per year.
 Conversion to the DES reduced the city’s natural gas consumption by 17,000 gigajoules in 2013—enough energy to heat 110 homes for a year.

 Approximately 80 per cent of the energy supplied by the DES is derived from wood residues from Lakeland Mills sawmill, which has provided the DES with heat from biomass since it was commissioned in June 2012.

-Even more recently, the Wood Innovation and Design Centre was the eighth civic facility to connect to the system.
+Even more recently, the Wood Innovation and Design Centre was the eighth facility to connect to the system.